Air pollution solutions are critical for healthy living in China.

 Install shower filters to reduce the off-gassing of chlorine when taking a warm shower.

 Air purifying plants placed around your home can help to suck up some PM2.5 and other pollution particles.

 An electronic pollution monitor to continuously check your indoor air quality in China will keep you alert.
 During one heavy pollution day in November 2017 the AQI reading on my air pollution monitor plummeted from 250 to under 60 within 20 minutes of closing the windows and turning on my air purifiers.

 Before opening the windows to ventilate your home or going outside you should check the AQI and PM2.5 numbers on one of the many China apps for air quality.

-Be sure, however, to ensure you have good ventilation when cooking or heating water with gas inside.
+Be sure, however, to ensure you have good ventilation when you use gas for cooking or heating inside!

 A study conducted by a team of researchers from the Harvard school of Public health, Hong Kong's City University and other institutions indicated that a four-week daily B vitamin supplement program limited the negative health effects of exposure to PM2.5 pollution.